controlplane-com/terraform-provider-cpln/docs/resources/workload.md

 - **scale_to_zero_delay** (Number) The amount of time (in seconds) with no requests received before a workload is scaled to 0.
 Min: `30`.
 Max: `3600`.
 Default: `300`.
 - **target** (Number) Control Plane will scale the number of replicas for this deployment up/down in order to be as close as possible to the target metric across all replicas of a deployment.
 Min: `0`.
 Max: `20000`.
 Default: `100`.

+<a id="nestedblock--job"></a>

+### `job`

+~> **Note** A CRON workload must contain a `job`.
+Capacity AI must be false and min/max scale must equal 1.

+Required:

+- **schedule** (String) A standard cron [schedule expression](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#schedule-syntax) used to determine when your job should execute.

+Optional:

+- **concurrency_policy** (String) Either 'Forbid' or 'Replace'.
+This determines what Control Plane will do when the schedule requires a job to start, while a prior instance of the job is still running.
+Enum: [ Forbid, Replace ] Default: `Forbid`
+- **history_limit** (Number) The maximum number of completed job instances to display.
+This should be an integer between 1 and 10.
+Default: `5`
+- **restart_policy** (String) Either 'OnFailure' or 'Never'.
+This determines what Control Plane will do when a job instance fails.
+Enum: [ OnFailure, Never ] Default: `Never`
+- **active_deadline_seconds** (Number) The maximum number of seconds Control Plane will wait for the job to complete.
+If a job does not succeed or fail in the allotted time, Control Plane will stop the job, moving it into the Removed status.

 <a id="nestedatt--status"></a>

 ### `status`